ZPP-MURMURAS/ZPP_Murmuras/research/executorch/executorch_llama_report.md

 # Models

-Based on my understanding, ExecuTorch allows for the deployment of any model that can be exported using `torch.export`.
+Based on [this page](https://pytorch.org/executorch/stable/intro-how-it-works.html), it appears that ExecuTorch allows for the deployment of any model that can be exported using `torch.export`.
 While deploying a large language model (LLM) can be challenging, the repository offers a complete framework for Llama deployment, including model export scripts and a demo application.

 # Demo App